DSTEA: Improving Dialogue State Tracking via Entity Adaptive Pre-training: Proposed Method

+In this study, we propose DSTEA to intensively learn important knowledge about DST through entity adaptive pre-training.
+After extracting entities from the target dialogue data, DSTEA can capture DST-specific features by selectively training more focus on these entities.

 The overall architecture of the DSTEA is shown in Figure \ref{fig:DSTEA_Overview}.
-The previous model applied DST using a pre-trained language model to conduct masked language modeling using a fixed random probability value without considering the characteristics of the token; this is the original masking strategy shown in Figure \ref{fig:Masking_Strategy}- (a).
-On the other hand, DSTEA assumes that the entity information appearing in the utterance is significant knowledge for DST, and applies entity adaptive pre-training using a SKM strategy shown in Figure \ref{fig:Masking_Strategy}- (b).
+In particular, we assume that the entity information appearing in the utterance is significant knowledge for DST and apply entity adaptive pre-training using a selective knowledge masking strategy, as shown in Figure \ref{fig:Masking_Strategy}-(b).
+After applying this pre-training, DSTEA learns belief state tracking by utilizing previous DST models, such as SOM-DST, Trippy \citep{heck2020trippy}, SAVN \citep{wang-etal-2020-slot} and STAR \citep{ye2021star}, which have achieved excellent performance and used BERT as an encoder.

-After applying this pre-training, DSTEA learns dialogue state tracking by utilizing an operation-based model, called the SOM-DST, which achieves good performance and consists of encoder and decoder structures, where the operation is the value of the slot-meta comprising the domain and slot.
-An operator can decide whether to create a value.
-Entity-adaptive-trained ERNIE is used as the encoder of the model proposed in this study, and the decoder uses a gated recurrent unit (GRU) network \citep{cho-etal-2014-properties}.